wesley-trust/wesleytrust-com/_posts/2021-04-02-graph-api-groups-pipeline-validate.md

 ## Invoke-WTValidateAzureADGroup
 This function is [Invoke-WTValidateAzureADGroup][function-validate], which you can access from my GitHub.

-This imports JSON definitions of groups, or imports objects via a parameter, and validates these against a set of criteria.
+This imports JSON definitions of groups, or imports group objects via a parameter, and validates these against a set of criteria.
 Outputting a valid JSON file as a pipeline artifact for the next stage in the pipeline.

 ### Pipeline YAML example below
-_Triggered on a change to the GraphAPIConfig repo in GitHub_
+_Triggered on a change to the [GraphAPIConfig template repo in GitHub[github-repo]_

 <details>
   <summary><em><strong>Expand code block</strong></em></summary>